How to Work with the Foreign

 Meetings with famous personalities,

 like Andrea Bocelli, were not uncommon, and each event

 I attended was a wonderful opportunity to interact with

 people of a different culture and lifestyle.

-regarding the American Embassy and Consulates in Florence
+visit the website for the American Embassy and Consulate in Florence.